top of page

-In the wee hours, a woman attempts to bake bread, determined that her mother’s incomprehensible recipe will finally work.
+In the wee hours, a woman bakes bread, determined that her mother’s incomprehensible recipe will finally work.
 But something is different about this night.
-The ingredients of time and memory keep interfering, and the bread-baking process – the kneading, rising, shaping, and baking, all in real time – becomes a journey into the unpredictability of, well, just about everything.
-Knead is written and performed by Atlanta favorite and Suzi Bass Award-winner, Mary Lynn Owen.
-Originally developed as a project from the Alliance Theatre’s 3rd Reiser Atlanta Artists Lab and a semi-finalist for the 2017 O’Neill National Playwright’s Conference.
+The ingredients of Time and Memory keep interfering as the bread-baking process, all in real time, becomes a journey into the messy business of baking…and of a family’s love.

 Deeply moving and transformative...a profoundly affecting experience.